 The Company's group disability products include short and long term disability coverage.
-Case and IBNR reserves for long-term disability claims have been discounted at 5.25% for claims incurred in 2010 and earlier, 4.75% for claims incurred in 2011 and 2012, and 4.25% for claims incurred in 2013.
-The December 31, 2013 and 2012 liabilities net of reinsurance include \$1,271,851 and \$1,309,087, respectively, of such reserves.
-The amount of discounts deducted from outstanding reserves as of December 31, 2013 and 2012 are \$386,582 and \$412,973, respectively.
+Case and IBNR reserves for long-term disability claims have been discounted at 5.25% for claims incurred in 2010 and prior years, and between 4.25% and 4.75% for claims incurred after 2010.
+The amount of discounts deducted from outstanding reserves as of December 31, 2014 and 2013 are \$362,207 and \$386,582, respectively.

-In 2013, 2012 and 2011, the Company's Property and Warranty case and IBNR reserves reflected redundancies from its lender-placed homeowners, credit, warranty and other short tail product lines.
-The 2013 redundancy decreased due to \$6,500 of adverse development from Super Storm Sandy and a flattening of redundancies on lender placed products.
-The 2011 redundancy was impacted by \$11,400 in adverse development from the 2010 Arizona hail event.
-For the longer-tail Property and Warranty coverages (e.g. asbestos, environmental, and other general liability), for all other years presented, there were no material changes in estimated amounts for incurred claims in prior years.
+In 2014, the Company's Property and Warranty case and IBNR reserves reflected a minimal degree of favorable development on prior accident years.
+In 2013 and 2012, a comparatively higher degree of favorable development was realized from its lender-placed homeowners, credit, warranty and other short tail product lines.
+Unfavorable development on lender-placed products in 2014 led to a lower redundancy level than seen in prior years.
+In 2013, adverse development of \$6,500 from Super Storm Sandy lowered the reserve redundancy compared to 2012.
+For the longer-tail Property and Warranty coverages (e.g. asbestos, environmental, and other general liability), for all years presented, there were no material changes in estimated amounts for incurred claims in prior years.